Identify Any PBN | Definitive Guide with an Easy Checklist

 I showed you some tricks through which you can spot a PBN.
 To sum up, you need to check for the following:

-Make sure that you mark a particular domain as part of the PBN only when the majority of these items in the list fail your checks.
-In isolation, a particular check may not conform to characteristics of a typical PBN.
+Make sure that you mark a particular domain as part of the PBN only when most of these items in the list fail your checks.
+In isolation, a particular check may not conform to the characteristics of a typical private blog network.

 Identifying Sneaky/Advanced PBNs

-If you have some performing sites and you link them with each other, you have also created a PBN, albeit unintentionally.
-But you do need to worry since your aim is not to manipulate search rankings and use sneaky tactics.
-But it is worth noting that motivated individuals and organizations work hard to create quality content, using tactics to hide hosting, IPs, domains and other variables that are mentioned above.
+If you have some performing sites and link them with each other, you have also unintentionally created a PBN.
+But you do need to worry since you aim not to manipulate search rankings and use sneaky tactics.

-Connecting the dots of course means finding patterns that a particular referring domain is a part of a network.
+Connecting the dots means finding patterns that a particular referring domain is a part of a network.

-Since there are a lot of domains in a PBN, you may see some websites which have not been given much attention to.
-If you find a lot of stale content and websites not updated from sometime, a lot of broken links, old wp themes and old tech that have not been updated, you may be on to something there.
+If you find a lot of stale content, websites that have not been updated for some time, broken links, old WordPress themes, and old tech that has not been updated, you may be on to something there.

 And so on…